Fold of a bifurcation solution from the figure-eight choreography in the three body problem: Numerical Calculations

-The bifurcation point is shown in the second column with bifurcation parameter $T$ or $a$.
-The third column shows a fold point in the bifurcation parameter where fold of bifurcation solution occurs.
-The forth and fifth columns show $\kappa_0$ and $\Delta S_0$, respectively.
+For each $q$, the second column lists the bifurcation points alongside their respective bifurcation parameters, $T$ or $a$.
+The third column displays the fold point, which indicates the critical value of the bifurcation parameter where the fold of the bifurcated solution occurs.

-In the sixth and eighth columns, values of $A_3$ and $A_4$ numerically calculated by solving coupled equations (\ref{k0}) and (\ref{S0}) using the numerical values tabulated in the forth and fifth columns are shown.
-These coefficients $A_3$ and $A_4$ are expected to be independent of $\kappa$ and actually their figures in tables is not changed by $\kappa$ in the vicinity of the bifurcation point, $|\kappa| \ll 1$.

-On the other hand, in the seventh column $A_3$ calculated by numerical integration (\ref{A3}) with (\ref{A3j}) is shown.
-Here a relation

-is useful to check the numerical integration (\ref{A3j}).
-It is noted that the third example is the only case with $D(q)=C_3$ among four examples.
-In this case, though there is no numerical way to fix $\phi_2$, numerically $A_3$ does not depend on choice of $\phi_2$.
-For the other examples with $D(q)=D_3$, $\phi_2$ is chosen for parametric plot of $q+h\phi_2$ by $t$ showing higher symmetry.
-For all four examples, $A_3$ fitted by using (\ref{k0}) and (\ref{S0}) in the sixth column is reasonably close to that by numerical integration (\ref{A3j}) in the seventh column.

-In the last column, $r_0$ (\ref{r0}) at fold point is shown.
-Excepting the forth example for figure-eight under the homogeneous potential, the rest three are $r_0 \ll 1$ then the fold should be explained by expansion (\ref{S3}).
-Actually, as plotted in Fig.~\ref{fig16878Sk} (a)--Fig.~\ref{fig16878Sk} (c), $\Delta S_\pm(\kappa(T))$ calculated by (\ref{Sk}) shown in dashed curve, using the coefficients $(A_3, A_4)$ in table \ref{tab:res} and the first order $\kappa(T)$ around $\kappa=0$ in caption of Fig.~\ref{fig16878Sk} are close to those by numerical exact bifurcation solutions in solid curve.

-For the fourth example, figure-eight under the homogeneous potential, as seen from Fig.~\ref{fig16878Sk} (d), though $r_0 = 1.719 > 1$, $\Delta S_\pm(\kappa(a))$ by (\ref{Sk}) shown in dashed curve using the first order $\kappa(a)$ around $\kappa=0$ given in caption of Fig.~\ref{fig16878Sk} is also close to that by numerical exact bifurcation solutions in solid curve.
-Note that this bifurcation solution is Sim\'{o}'s H solution \cite{simoH} at $a=1$, and becomes brake orbit like solution at $a=1$ after fold at $a=1.027$ \cite{fukuda2019p}.
-In the opposite side, it bifurcates to non-planer solution at $a=0.846$ and finally folds at $a=0.8156$ \cite{fukuda2020}.